 -

 The Permian Basin Programmatic Agreement (PBPA or PA) is among the Bureau of Land Management (BLM), the New Mexico State Historic Preservation Officer, and the Advisory Council on Historic Preservation.
-The PA is intended to provide an alternate form of compliance with Section 106 of the National Historic Preservation Act, by ameliorating the effects of full oil field development through a program of archaeological research, funded through voluntary contributions from industry.
-These payments into a dedicated fund, are in lieu of completing archaeological surveys for projects located within a defined area of the Carlsbad Field Office, providing the projects avoid recorded sites.
+The PA is intended to provide an alternate form of compliance with Section 106 of the National Historic Preservation Act that addresses the cumulative effects of full oil field development through a program of archaeological research, funded through voluntary contributions from industry.
+These payments into a dedicated fund, are in lieu of completing archaeological surveys for projects located within a defined area of the Carlsbad Field Office as long as the projects avoid recorded sites.
 The benefits to industry primarily come from reduced time spent on Section 106 compliance, since payment into the fund completes the process.
-An additional benefit is that if unknown cultural resources are discovered during construction (barring human burials) it is BLM’s responsibility to mitigate them.
+The PA includes the requirement that if previously unknown cultural resources are discovered during construction, the effects to the sites must be considered.
+If the discovery includes Native American human remains, burials, or cultural items defined in the Native American Graves Protection and Repatriation Act, activity must stop immediately and the Plan of Action for the PA area then prescribes the process for protecting these sensitive remains.
 It is important to note that the PA is an alternate form of compliance with Section 106; it does not ignore cultural resources or do away with BLM’s responsibility for compliance.

 The PA and other information can be found here: